aryadaroui/aryadee.dev-v2/README.md

 ## License

-(Please) do not copy, repost, or reuse my creative content like photos, art, audio, writing.
+(Please) do not copy, repost, or reuse my creative content like photos, art, audio.
+Written content is allowed to be reworked and reused.
 Otherwise, MIT License for all the code and logic.

+Attribution is appreciated, but not necesarry.